logancyang/traffic-sign-classifier/README.md

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.

+Compared to the test accuracy, this is obviously larger, reason being this is a very small sample and there is a chance that a model could guess right 6 out of 6.
+Say we have a binomial distribution with the success rate of `p`, where `p` can be the test accuracy.
+There is a chance that `x` can range from `0 - 6` even with a "true" accuracy of `p`.
+In this case, `x = 6`.
+It doesn't necessarily mean the model is better than what the previous test accuracy suggested.
+To better evaluate the model's performance, a much larger data is needed so that we can confidently check how well the model generalizes in real world.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.